wp-plugins/spider-faq/readme.txt

 -	From the navigation bar on the leftselect FAQ > Themes.

--	Click on the Add a Theme button on the upper right hand of the screen or choose a theme from the list of built-in themes.
-There are 17themes available.
-If you change the parameters of the default theme, there is a Reset Theme button in the General Parameters section for resetting the parameters of the default theme to their original values.
+-	Click on the Add a Theme button on the upper right hand of the screen or choose a theme for FAQ from the list of built-in themes.
+There are 17themes available for FAQ.
+If you change the parameters of the default theme, there is a Reset Theme button in the General Parameters section for resetting the parameters of the default theme for FAQ to their original values.

-4.1  General Parameters
+4.1  General Parameters	for FAQ

 4.1.1  Theme Title.Add a title for the theme.